kalanakt/sent/README.md

 ## Documentation

-For more detailed information about how to use this package, please refer to the full documentation at: [link to documentation]
+For more detailed information about how to use this package, please refer to the full documentation at

 ## Contributing